-Our board of directors determined that Mr. Sherman qualifies as an audit committee financial expert within the meaning of SEC regulations and meets the financial sophistication requirements of the Nasdaq Listing Rules.
-In making this determination, our board of directors considered Mr. Sherman's formal education and previous experience in financial roles.
+Our Board determined that Mr. Sherman qualifies as an audit committee financial expert within the meaning of SEC regulations and meets the financial sophistication requirements of the Nasdaq Listing Rules.
+In making this determination, our Board considered Mr. Sherman's formal education and previous experience in financial roles.